seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 None about Caesar trust but Proculeius.

 **CLEOPATRA**
-My resolution and my hands I’ll trust;
+My resolution and my hands I'll trust;
 None about Caesar.

 **MARK ANTONY**
 The miserable change now at my end
 Lament nor sorrow at; but please your thoughts
 In feeding them with those my former fortunes
-Wherein I lived, the greatest prince o’ the world,
+Wherein I lived, the greatest prince o' the world,
 The noblest; and do now not basely die,
 Not cowardly put off my helmet to
-My countryman,–a Roman by a Roman
+My countryman,--a Roman by a Roman
-Valiantly vanquish’d.
+Valiantly vanquish'd.
 Now my spirit is going;
 I can no more.

 **CLEOPATRA**
-Noblest of men, woo’t die?
+Noblest of men, woo't die?
 Hast thou no care of me? shall I abide
 In this dull world, which in thy absence is
 No better than a sty?
 O, see, my women,

 *MARK ANTONY dies*

-The crown o’ the earth doth melt.
+The crown o' the earth doth melt.
 My lord!
-O, wither’d is the garland of the war,
+O, wither'd is the garland of the war,
-The soldier’s pole is fall’n: young boys and girls
+The soldier's pole is fall'n: young boys and girls
 Are level now with men; the odds is gone,
 And there is nothing left remarkable
 Beneath the visiting moon.